PythonUnited/picture-pile/README.md

-# Picture Pile
+# Picture Pile Collage

+A Vue application

-Picture Pile takes a JSON array of images and creates a pile of pictures.
+Picture Pile takes a JSON array of images and creates a collage of pictures.
 You can use it as a separate web application or include it in your website as a web component.
 The app as well as the web component allow for a number of properties that influence the way in which the pile is rendered.
 Checkout the preview below and read the docs to see what needs to be done to get this going.

-# Preview
+## Preview

 | **What** | **Where**
 |---------------|-----------------------------------------------------------
 | **Demo**      | <https://picture-pile.demo.pythonunited.com>
 | **Demo JSON** | <https://picture-pile.demo.pythonunited.com/pictures.json>

-# Picture Pile Properties
+## Picture Pile Properties

 | **property** | **description** | **type or example**
 |----------|-------------------------------------------------------|----------------------------------------